9th Circuit denies emergency bid to halt Nevada lithium mine

 Multiple Native American tribes have tried unsuccessfully to persuade Judge Du that the development will destroy sacred cultural values tied to the nearby site of a massacre of dozens of their ancestors in 1865.

 A half-dozen conservation groups say habitat critical to dwindling sage grouse, pronghorn antelope, threatened cutthroat trout and others could be lost forever as a result of the project.
-The groups say the Bureau of Land Management rushed without adequate environmental review in the final days of former President Donald Trump’s administration.
+The groups say the BLM rushed without adequate environmental review in the final days of former President Donald Trump’s administration.